patrickahase/room2.fm/README.md

 - ~~add in last prompt tracker~~
 - massage random
 - do i need some kind of state lock on response array?
-- better prompt type detection on client recieve
+- ~~better prompt type detection on client recieve~~
 - random image distribution
 - reconnect submit button (and change to turnery on input change)
 - add sound design?
 - comment out console logs
 - update db login for new db
 - look for empty responses
+- killswitch
+- mute switch

 ## Modal
 - Modal for Mobile ~ Decided to wait until later to make sure mobile layout is consistant - perhaps the modal continue button will need to match the prompt response button in some way ~